 The world is facing unprecedented challenges: climate change, resource scarcity, health hazards and the Covid-19 pandemic are just a selection of the many other growing threats on a global scale.
 The women honored by the L'Oréal-UNESCO program have already demonstrated how critical their science can be in addressing these challenges.

 By celebrating these outstanding women researchers, the L'Oréal Foundation and UNESCO are committed to rewarding and showing their full support for the women scientists whose work is so crucial in these incredibly challenging times.
 These women are often victims of invisibilization and marginalization, inequality, prejudice and systemic barriers.
-Their presence in Paris this week was an ideal opportunity to recognize their significant contributions while reminding the world that the gender gap remains.

 - 30 -